-I've been obsessed with Minis ever since I saw The Bourne Identity and The Italian Job (I first saw the 2003, then saw the 1969 one later on).
-There's something about the fantasy of driving tiny fast cars in cities that's just pure unadulterated fun!
+I’ve been obsessed with Minis ever since I saw The Bourne Identity and The Italian Job (Both the 2003 and 1969 ones).
+There’s something about the fantasy of driving tiny fast cars in cities that’s just pure unadulterated fun!

 What made the 2003 Italian Job even more fun to watch was knowing all the actors were driving the cars themselves; they had to take specialized driving classes for the film.

 Another fun fact: the soundtracks for both The Bourne Identity and the 2003 Italian Job were composed by John Powell.
 (Powell scored the rest of the Bourne series too)